PetroIvaniuk/llms-tools/README.md

 - [Curated Transformers](https://github.com/explosion/curated-transformers) - a transformer library for PyTorch.
 It provides state-of-the-art models that are composed from a set of reusable components, by Explosion
 - [spacy-llm](https://github.com/explosion/spacy-llm) - integrates LLMs into spaCy, featuring a modular system for fast prototyping and prompting, and turning unstructured responses into robust outputs for various NLP tasks, no training data required, by Explosion
 - [Medusa](https://github.com/FasterDecoding/Medusa) - a simple framework that democratizes the acceleration techniques for LLM generation with multiple decoding heads
+- [Self-RAG]() - a new framework to train an arbitrary LM to learn to retrieve, generate, and critique to enhance the factuality and quality of generations, without hurting the versatility of LLMs
+- [OpenAgents](https://github.com/xlang-ai/OpenAgents) - an open platform for using and hosting language agents in the wild of everyday life

 ## Devices
 - [Frame AI glasses](https://brilliant.xyz/) - , by Brilliant Labs
-- [Ray-Ban|MetaAI](https://www.meta.com/smart-glasses/) - a 12 MP camera and five-mic system, by Ray-Ban & MetaAI
+- [Ray-Ban|MetaAI Smart Glasses](https://www.meta.com/smart-glasses/) - a 12 MP camera and five-mic system, [updates](https://about.fb.com/news/2024/04/new-ray-ban-meta-smart-glasses-styles-and-meta-ai-updates/), by Ray-Ban & MetaAI
 - [LPU Inference Engine](https://groq.com/) - Language Processing Units, by Groq
 - [FigureAI](https://www.figure.ai/) - AI robotics company bringing a general purpose humanoid to life
+- [SanctuaryAI](https://sanctuary.ai/) - company on a mission to create the world’s first human-like intelligence in general-purpose robots
-- [Limitless](https://www.limitless.ai/) - personalized AI powered by what you’ve seen, said, and heard.
+- [Limitless](https://www.limitless.ai/) - personalized AI powered by what you’ve seen, said, and heard
 - [rabbit r1](https://www.rabbit.tech/) - a personalized operating system through a natural language interface
 - [Open Interpreter](https://www.openinterpreter.com/01) - a new computer (the 01) with Open Interpreter at the center

 ## Income
+- [Poe](https://techcrunch.com/2024/04/09/poe-introduces-a-price-per-message-revenue-model-for-ai-bot-creators/) - price-per-message revenue model for AI bot creators
 - [GPTs Store](https://chat.openai.com/gpts) - create custom versions of ChatGPT that combine instructions, extra knowledge, and any combination of skills
 - [Voice Library](https://elevenlabs.io/payouts) - share your voice in the Voice Library today and earn cash rewards when it's used
 - [HuggingChat](https://huggingface.co/chat/) - making the community's best AI chat models available to everyone